mekaufman/iam/external_mfa.md

 # Ordering external authentication MFA for a user
 {: #external}

-As an administrator with the correct access, you can order external authentication and enable the multi-factor authentication (MFA) option for a user's login.
+As an administrator with the correct access, you can order external authentication and enable the multifactor authentication (MFA) option for a user's login.
 You are charged a monthly fee for the external authentication options.
 This type of multifactor authentication (MFA) is required only for the account where the setting is enabled unlike ID-based MFA.
 For more information, see [Types of multifactor authentication](/docs/iam?topic=iam-types#types).
 {:shortdesc}

 ## Ordering external authentication